As a mover myself, I consider this post an extremely sentimental one.

 If you’ve never heard of Katherine Dunham, you’re in for a treat.

-It’s black movement like you’ve never seen before.
+It’s a black movement like you’ve never seen before.

-It feels good to be seen and move in the way that pays homage to people that have come before me versus the many shared experiences of black dancers conforming to eurocentric movement.
+It feels good to be seen and move in a way that pays homage to people that have come before me versus the many shared experiences of black dancers conforming to the eurocentric movement.

 My first Dunham class was my senior year in high school when I attended a dance festival in Philadelphia, PA.

-We started a series of breathing exercises at the ballet barre followed with Dunham walk and triplets, fall revolver, second-cross-second-turn, and the ever-present torso isolations.
+We started a series of breathing exercises at the ballet barre followed by Dunham walk and triplets, fall revolver, second-cross-second-turn, and the ever-present torso isolations.

 Watch a snippet of one of her classes here led by Master instructor Dunham instructor.

-Dunham technique is a fusion of ballet, modern, and Afro-Caribbean movement.
+Dunham technique is a fusion of ballet, modern, and Afro-Caribbean movements.

 Sis, do yourself a favor and register to take a class!